outaagunga/documentation/online_job_search.md

 > Ask me one question at a time to help identify my skills and opportunities.”

 ✅ *Tip:* Let the AI ask you questions (like your skills, interests, and available hours).
 Answer honestly so it can give you personalized advice.
+Incase you already know your skills, then proceed to the next step:

 ---

 ### Step 0.2 — Ask AI to Suggest Possible Online Job Categories
 **Prompt:**
-> “Based on what I told you, list 5 beginner-friendly online job categories I can try with little or no experience.
+> “Based on these skills: [List the skills you have e.g Ms Excel, PowerBI], list 5 beginner-friendly online job categories I can try with little or no experience.
 For each, briefly explain what it involves and what kind of tools or skills are needed.”

 **Suggested Job Categories (AI will fill in examples):**
 | # | Category | What It Involves | Typical Tools |